 mostly used and harmonized.

-7. Do not lose your sanity - Some music can be frustrating to learn.
+- Do not lose your sanity - Some music can be frustrating to learn.
 Keep a positive attitude.
 Though you are practicing a small portion at a time, you are still making progress.
-Some advanced repertoire may take 4-6 months or even longer to
+Some advanced repertoire may take 4-6 months or even longer to master.

 I hope the above suggestions help make your practice more productive.
-Check out our "The Practical Guide To Piano Playing" to learn more about steps to improve your piano playing.
+To learn more practical guides to piano playing to improve your piano playing